 The detour from the main road on A851 takes under 30min each way.

-Opened from end of March to October.
+Open from end of March to October.
 Check out opening hours and prices.

 6 - Loch Ainort

-The town next to the Loch is Luib.
+The town next to the loch is Luib.

 7 - The town of Portree (Isle of Skye Tourist Map #6)